Eyad-Amer/Algorithms-Code/README.md

 3. if we find the 'V' sign then we will delete it and write 'W' sign in its place.
 4. going back to the start point for a steps we counted.
-i. if we see 'W' sign - we're done. if we see a 'V' sign, we are progressing to the same number of steps we repeated. and go back to step 2.
+i. if we see 'W' sign - we're done. ii. if we see a 'V' sign, we are progressing to the same number of steps we repeated. and go back to step 2.
 ![](parking problem.gif)